jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 $${\color{red}Please \space use \space the \space 'main' \space branch for \space current \space versions.}$$
 $${\color{red}However, \space PRs \space welcome.}$$

-This is a comprehensive binding for the Frigate NVR system (https://docs.frigate.video/).
+This is a comprehensive binding for the Frigate NVR system <https://docs.frigate.video/>.
 It allows access to all configured cameras, and realtime event information from the cameras can be used in rules.
 It tracks Frigate server status and can alert if the Frigate server goes offline.

-_For build instructions see the 'Building' section below_
+Build instructions: _For build instructions see the 'Building' section below_

 The binding supports: